 Logging from within a script can be done with the Server SDK's ServerContext abstract class.
-Some of ServerContext methods are not available when the resync tool runs, because it runs outside of the synchronization server process.
+Some of ServerContext methods are not available when the resync tool runs, because it runs outside of the Data Sync Server process.
 Any logging during a resync operation is saved to the logs/tools/resync.log file.